OhMyGuus/BetterCrewLink/README.md

 - Volume sliders.
 - It doesn't break when someone leaves/disconnects.
 - It works on any network even with UPnP disabled.
 (Strict NAT)
-- More fun settings like hearing through cameras.
+- More fun settings like hearing through cameras, impostor radio.
 - You can actually disable the overlay.
 - 32bit support, windows 7 support.
 - You can change the volume of alive players after you died.